JoelPomerantz/seepcity/interactive map/Vector Layer Processing Steps.md

 # Vector Layer Processing Steps

-The steps below describe how to take a raster layer from photoshop, turn it into accurately georeferenced vector geometry, and add it to the Seep City Mapbox style.
+The steps below describe how to take a raster map layer from Photoshop, convert that raster image to vector paths in Illustrator, turn those paths into accurately georeferenced vector geometry, and add the geometry to the Seep City Mapbox style.

 ###Summary: